lklkevin/pear/README.md

 - Set up the network between services
 - Start all services and make them available at the configured URLs

-The application should be accessible at, you can configure this as required, ensure the environment variables are consistent:
+The application should be accessible at the following URLs (ensure the environment variables are consistent):
 - Frontend: http://localhost:3000
 - Backend API: http://localhost:5000